 measles is a highly infectious viral illness that can be very unpleasant and sometimes lead to serious complications. measles starts with cold-like symptoms that develop about 10 days after becoming infected. this is followed a few days later by the measles rash.

-the rash is made up of small red-brown, flat, or slightly raised spots that may join together into larger blotchy patches, usually first appears on the head or neck, before spreading outwards to the rest of the body.
+the rash is made up of small red-brown, flat, or slightly raised spots that may join together into larger blotchy patches, usually first appearing on the head or neck, before spreading outwards to the rest of the body.

-Scarlet fever baby rash
+Scarlet fever baby rash (Baby Rashes)

 scarlet fever is a common contagious disease in children between 5 and 15 years old who manifests through a sore throat, high fever, raspberry-like tongue markers, and red itchy spots on the skin.